 Hate Motivated Behavior

-Any student who feels that they are a victim of "hate-motivated" behavior shall immediately contact the principal or any trusted staff member the student has a relationship with.
+Any student who feels that they are a victim of "hate-motivated" behavior shall immediately contact the principal or any trusted staff member with whom the student has a relationship.
 Reports can be made in writing or verbally and all complaints should be reported to a site administrator.
-If the student believes that the situation has not been remedied by the principal or designee, the student may file a complaint with the District’s Office of Equity in accordance with district Uniform Complaint Procedures (SFUSD Board Policy 1312.3).
+If the student believes that the situation has not been remedied by the principal or designee, the student may file a complaint with the District’s Office of Equity in accordance with District Uniform Complaint Procedures (SFUSD Board Policy 1312.3).

-Staff who receive notice of hate-motivated behavior or personally observe such behavior shall notify the principal, Superintendent or designee, and law enforcement, as appropriate.
+Staff who receive notice of hate-motivated behavior or personally observe such behavior shall notify the principal.

 A student who has been found to have demonstrated hate-motivated behavior shall be subject to discipline in accordance with law, Board policy, and administrative regulation.

-At the beginning of each school year, students and staff shall receive a copy of the district's Administrative Regulation on hate-motivated behavior in the Student and Parent Handbook.
-The district shall provide age-appropriate instruction to help promote an understanding of and respect for human rights, diversity, and tolerance in a multicultural society and to provide strategies to manage conflicts constructively.
+At the beginning of each school year, students and staff shall receive a copy of the District's Administrative Regulation on “hate-motivated” behavior in the Student and Family Handbook.
+The District shall provide age-appropriate instruction to help promote an understanding of and respect for human rights, diversity, and tolerance in a multicultural society and to provide strategies to manage conflicts constructively.

 This page was last updated on August 19, 2022